SIGPLAN/SIGPLAN.github.io/Resources/Author.md

 of which are relevant to SIGPLAN authors:

- * `acmlarge` sub-format: a one-column format used by papers published as issue of [PACM on Programming Languages (PACMPL)](http://pacmpl.acm.org)
+ * `acmlarge` sub-format: a one-column format used by papers published as an issue of [PACM on Programming Languages (PACMPL)](http://pacmpl.acm.org)

  * `sigplan` sub-format: a two-column format used by papers published